frctl/fractal/docs/guides/creating-components.md

 Note the `{{{ yield }}}` placeholder - this is where the rendered content of your component will be inserted when generating the preview.

 The last thing to do is to let Fractal know that this preview layout should be used as the default layout for our components.
-To do this we can set a [global configuration option](/docs/configuration.md) in our `fractal.js` file.
+To do this we can set a [global project configuration option](/docs/project-settings.md) in our `fractal.js` file.

 ```js
 fractal.set('components.preview.layout', '@preview');